MCAS Limits Woman to Two Foods for Fear of Allergic Reactions

 -

-According to an interview published in People magazine, Boston native Carolyn Cray was diagnosed with food allergies when she was 2 years old.
+According to an interview published in People magazine, Boston native Caroline Cray was diagnosed with food allergies when she was 2 years old.
 She had been eating crackers containing nuts when her throat began to close.

 Cray was rushed to the hospital, where she was diagnosed with a number of food allergies, including peanuts, tree nuts, sesame, seafood, and various fruits.
 Over the course of her childhood, she outgrew many of those allergies but remained vigilant about avoiding cross-contact.